threepointone/markdown-in-js/README.md

 - gets compiled to react elements via a babel plugin
 - preserves interpolations
 - built with [commonmark](https://github.com/jgm/commonmark.js)
+- optionally add [prismjs](http://prismjs.com/) for syntax highlighting of code blocks

+custom components
+---

-You can use custom components like so -
+You can use custom components for markdown primitives like so -
 ```jsx
 import md from 'markdown-in-js'
 import { MyHeading, MyLink } from './path/to/components'